mowne67/Portfolio-Mowne/README.md

 - This project is an improved version of the previous Digit Recognition project as this is done with Keras.
 - Used hand-drawn images of the numbers 0-9 and built a neural network to recognize and predict the correct label for the digit displayed.
 - Convolutional Neural Networks were built and flattened to later add dense layers, all done with Keras
-- Accuracy of 98% is achieved by ths model on the test data this time as opposed to 92% accuracy before.
+- Accuracy of 98% is achieved by this model on the test data this time as opposed to 92% accuracy before.

 ## [Digit Recognition of Handwritten Text with Tensorflow 1.x](https://github.com/mowne67/Portfolio-Mowne/blob/main/Digit_Recognition_from_Handwritten_Text_with_Tensorflow_1_x.ipynb)